 One warning — if you see something you love but the price makes you hesitate, keep in mind that many store owners will discount items if it isn’t the height of tourist season (and sometimes even then).
-Many things are marked up specifically to let them appear to give a discount.
-So, unless it is absolutely one-of-a-kind that you’ve always wanted, make a note and keep shopping: you may find something like it at another store, and less expensive.
+Many things are marked up specifically to let them appear to give a discount, so ask to see if you can get the price reduced.
+Also, unless it is absolutely one-of-a-kind that you’ve always wanted, make a note and keep shopping: you may find something like it at another store, and less expensive.

 10,000 Waves is the best Japanese baths outside Japan, according to some of my friends.
 Get a tub outside at night and see the stars without urban light pollution!
 Or, get a massage and spa treatment.